 Related Questions

-What is the starting dose of lisinopril (angiotensin-converting enzyme inhibitor) for adults with hypertension?
+What is the recommended dose of lisinopril (angiotensin-converting enzyme inhibitor) for an adult patient with hypertension, considering factors such as blood pressure response, kidney function, and history of heart failure?

 What is the recommended treatment protocol for hypertension (Htn) using Lisinopril?